ShivamRajSharma/PyTorch/BERT Sentiment Analysis/README.md

 ## Usage

-1) Install the required libraries in requirement.txt
+1) Install the required libraries mentioned in requirement.txt.
 2) Download the dataset from url provided above and place it inside ``` input/ ``` folder.
 3) Run ```python3 train.py``` and let the model train for 2-3 iterations.
 4) To infer on the trained model run ```python3 predict.py```.